Sitecore/developer-portal/data/markdown/pages/downloads/Email_Experience_Manager/index.md

 ---
-title: "Email Experience Manager"
+title: 'Email Experience Manager'
-description: "Use the Email Experience Manager (EXM) to create highly customizable messages that are both personal and relevant to your customers.
-As of Sitecore 9.0 Update-1, the Email Experience Manager is included as part of the Sitecore platform deployment."
+description: 'Use the Email Experience Manager (EXM) to create highly customizable messages that are both personal and relevant to your customers.
+As of Sitecore 9.0 Update-1, the Email Experience Manager is included as part of the Sitecore platform deployment.'
 origin: https://dev.sitecore.net/Downloads/Email_Experience_Manager.aspx
 ---